-Mr. Blank.
-6 Mrs. Blank.
+-1 Mr. Blank.
+6 Mrs. Blank,

-Mrs. Fisher.
+2 Mrs. Fisher.
 7 Mr. Guppy.

-Mr. Larkam.
-Mrs. Guppy.
-8 Mr. Proszynski.
-9 Oolonel Greck.
+3 Mr. Larkam.
+Mr. Proszynski.

+4 Mrs. Guppy.
+Colonel Greck.

-Mr. Volckman.
-10 Mr. Fisher.
+5 Mr. Volckman.
+Mr. Fisher.

-In thus faithfully recording the salient features of this strange occurrence we (the writers of this report) have no wish to obtrude, or give prominence to, any theory of our own in explanation; but would merely venture such comments as naturally arise out of this event especially as taken in connection with the alleged transference of Mrs. Guppy on June 3d, 1871.
-On that occasion the solution most and outside of the room, as indispensable to the successful performance of such a conjuring feat.
+In thus faithfully recording the salient features of this strange occurrence we (the writers of this report) have no wish to obtrude, or give prominence to, any theory of our own in explanation, but would merely venture such comments as naturally arise out of this event especially as taken in connection with the alleged transference of Mrs. Guppy on June 3d, 1871.
+On that occasion the solution most by many of your readers.
+We therefore urge attention to such further particulars as will aid those whose minds take that direction.
+First, then, on any theory of deception by Mr. Blank, (and apart from his emphatic disclaimer of trickery,) we would assert his ab solute necessity for accomplices both inside and outside of the room, as indispensable to the successful performance of such a conjuring feat.
 For in an incredibly short space of time he must have eluded the adjoining sitters. have got out of the totally dark room without allowing a ray of light to enter, have relocked the door, leaving the key in the lock upon the inside, and have replaced the cloth inside at the foot of the door.
-So far, however, as accomplices inside of the room are concerned, we for ourselves entirely reject that explana-tion.
-All the sitters in question are well known to each other and to Mr. Blank, and have frequently sat in seances before, together nave frequently sat in seances before, together and with other visitors; we are thoroughly as-sured of each other's good faith, and can an-swer the one for the other-and for Mrs. Blank-as not having during the sitting for a moment quitted the table-which was nine or ten feet from the door.
-In regard to the out-side of the room we have the testimony of side of the room we have the testimony of Mrs. Guppy's servants, immediately sought, and obtained, that they knew nothing whatever of the matter and had no cognizance of the fact, mode, or manner of Mr. Blank's de-parture from the house.
+So far, however, as accomplices inside of the room are concerned, we for ourselves entirely reject that explanation.
+All the sitters in question-are well known to each other and to Mr. Blank, and have frequently sat in seances before, together and with other visitors; we are thoroughly assured of each other's good faith, and can an swer the one for the other-and for-Mrs. Blank-as not having during the sitting for a moment quitted the table-which was nine or ten feet from the door.
+In regard to the outside of the room we have the testimony of Mrs. Guppy's servants, immediately sought and obtained, that they knew nothing what-ever of the matter and had no cognizance of the fact, mode, or manner of Mr. Blank's departure from the house.
 The only other persons known to be in the house were the baby and a child but four years old, at that time in bed.
 Beyond this we are unable to venture any assertion as to outside accomplices (if any), and therefore put forward the fact of "time as of the most importance, apart from Blank's repeated assertion of his absolute unconsciousness of his transit.